nirbhaybagmar/DataFocuedPython-JobsScraper/README.md

     ```
     python run_commands.py
     ```
+    If this command fails, please follow the below steps to run the functionality individually.

 ## To individually run the functionality follow the below steps
 7. **To Scrape data**: This will sequntially run scraping for all the sources